Orthodontist in Houston, TX

 - Warm salt water rinses are suggested

-- Food & drink that may cause cavities should be restricted
+- Food and drink that may cause cavities should be restricted

-- Sticky foods increase risk of cavities and appliance breakage
+- Sticky foods increase the risk of cavities and appliance breakage

 - If any foods high in sugar are consumed, make sure careful brushing and rinsing take place 15-20 minutes after